joewiz/xquery-power/README.md

 - [MARC to BIBFRAME Transformation Service](http://bibframe.org/tools/transform/start): Transforms MARCXML to BIBFRAME representation.
 Source: https://github.com/lcnetdev/marc2bibframe
 - [Tibetan Buddhist Resource Center](http://about.tbrc.org/) The Tibetan Buddhist Resource Center (TBRC) holds the world’s single largest collec‐ tion of Tibetan texts—nearly 10 million scanned pages and over 11,000 Unicode Tibe‐ tan texts.
 TBRC.org provides online access to over 4,000 users via an Ajax client written in Google Web Toolkit as a front-end to the eXist-db.
 - [ScoutDragon.com](http://www.scoutdragon.com) Original English content, data, and research on baseball players in Asia.

+## These software products are powered by XQuery Processors

+- [easyDITA](https://easydita.com/). easyDITA is the world’s only DITA CMS with a fully-collaborative XML editor, providing everything you need to create, manage, review, and publish all of your content to any channel, in any language, for any audience.
+Embeds eXist-db to provide XML storage and querying.

+- [LegisPro](https://xcential.com/legispro-xml-tech/).
+LegisPro, is a powerful, state-of-the art, web-enabled software platform for legislative and regulatory drafting.
+This fully configurable technology is setting the standard for a modern and efficient rulemaking work process by combining the ease of using a word processor with the sophistication of an XML editor.
+Embeds eXist-db to provide XML storage and querying.

 ## These open source software projects run on XQuery-powered servers